joyarzun/speeech/README.md

 ## Usage

-Inside of examples folder you can find templates for each service:
+Inside of examples folder you can find templates for each service.
+Check out the comments for install others dependencies.

 ### Google Speech
 ```